notsag-dev/readable-streams/README.md

   }
 }
 ```
+Note that `Readable.from` gets an iterable as parameter.
+We could pass an array for example.

 ## Reading from async generators
 Combining async generators and async iterators is a great option as it does not require to generate a readable stream from the generator in order to iterate over it.